lyonsv/gitlab-metrics-collector/README.md

 2. **Rate Limiting**
    - Reduce concurrent requests using `-c 15` or lower
    - Check your GitLab token permissions
+   - Verify your token has the `read_api` scope

 3. **Connection Issues**
    - Verify your GitLab URL is correct
    - Ensure your access token is valid
    - Check your network connection

+4. **Date Format Errors**
+   - Ensure dates are in YYYY-MM-DD format
+   - Start date must be before end date
+   - Dates must be valid calendar dates

 ## License